soundpress/RulesOfNYC/docs/c04/index.rst

          The ACCO, or committee, may consider any and all information related to such factors in determining best value and may require additional information to be submitted by the bidders with the bid, or alternatively, within up to thirty (30) days from the bid opening from all bidders whose bids are to be considered pursuant to in 9 RCNY § 3-02(o)(1)(iii).
 If a committee is used to evaluate the bids, then written evaluation forms shall be completed to record the evaluation of the bids and shall be signed and dated by all members of the committee.

-      (iv) If award will be made based on best value, a certified M/WBE in a group for which there is a goal established pursuant to section 6-129 of the New York City Administrative Code must, except with the permission of the CCPO, be given a price preference of 10% and will be evaluated as if the bid price were 10% lower.
+      (iv) If award will be made based on best value, a vendor that is an M/WBE or State-certified M/WBE must, except with the approval of the CCPO, be given a price preference of 10% and will be evaluated as if the bid price were 10% lower.
+A price preference of a different percentage may be given with approval from the CCPO.
+The price preference percentage, if any, shall be included in the IFB.

    (2) Negotiation with the apparent lowest responsive and responsible bidder or responsive and responsible bidder providing best value.
 Upon determination of the apparent lowest responsive and responsible bidder or responsive and responsible bidder providing best value, pursuant to 9 RCNY § 3-02(0)(1), and prior to award, the Contracting Officer may elect to open negotiations with the selected vendor in an effort to improve the bid to the City with respect to the price only if award will be made to the lowest responsive and responsible bidder, or if award will be made to the responsive and responsible bidder whose bid represents the best value to the City, with respect to any of the factors considered in determining best value.
 In the event the apparent winning bidder declines to negotiate, the Contracting Officer may elect to either award the contract to the apparent winning bidder or may, upon written approval by the ACCO, reject all bids in accordance with this section.
 The result of negotiations, if any, shall be documented in the Recommendation for Award.